twoojoo/twoojoo/README.md

 > **Self taught Web Developer**

 > 2021 - 2022

+I organized my study program for all the tools I wanted to learn and attended many courses that I selected by my self.
+My main goal was both to achieve the needed skills to start my tech career and to aquire a minimum general knowledge in Computer Science.

 > **Master Degree in Philosophical Sciences** - Ca' Foscari University, Venice, Italy